oxygen-dioxide/OpenUtau-Wiki/Resamplers.md

 brew tap gcenx/wine
 brew install --cask --no-quarantine wine-crossover
 ```
 3. Download "mac_additional.zip" from OpenUtau release page.
 Use the .sh script to wrap your exe.
-You will need to edit the .sh script for your usage.
+You will need to edit the .sh script to work with each resampler.